frankheat/offsecnotes/Android/Application security/IPC/broadcast receivers.md

 **Example**

-Let’s say that the app io.hextree.attacksurface has the following Broadcast:
+Let’s say that the app io.hextree.attacksurface has the following BroadcastReceiver:

 ```xml
 <receiver